 - I can't find the karaoke files that I need.
 If you can find the songs with music-notes, chords and lyrics in a songbook, then you create your own karaoke files with Busker.

 - Can somebody show me how to play the keys of my keyboard for this song.
 The notes and chords in my songbook are Chinese to me.
 You don't need to be able to read sheet music.
 Drag and drop the building blocks and create the same image on screen as in your songbook using Busker.
 Press play and the on-screen keyboard will show you how to play the chords and melody.
-Follow Me is a computer-songbook that offers the same "teaching by example method" for 50 traditional songs.

 - I find adding text for a Karaoke song in a normal sequencer very complicated.
 Type or copy the text into Serenade and then use the ctrl-key for inserting each word or syllable at the right time while the MIDI-file plays.